Punsch-roll: Similar pastries

-The Dutch variant is called a mergpijpje ("little marrowbone"), which is cream-colored instead of green, and has a completely different filling.
-It comes in two variants: a small variant with cream filling, and a large variant, reuzemergpijp ("giant marrowbone"), filled with cake and a layer of cream.
-The reuzemergpijp is sometimes also filled with a thin layer of berry jam.
+In the Netherlands, mergpijpje (lt. 'little marrowbone') has been known since at least the 19th century.
+It differs significantly in composition and flavour, typically consisting of a pale marzipan cover.
+It comes in two variants: a finger-sized variant with cream filling, and a large variant, reuzemergpijp ('giant marrowbone'), filled with cake, a layer of cream and sometimes also filled with a thin layer of berry jam.